philosodad/com.johnpdaigle/source/complexable/2017-08-06-elixir-for-the-little-things.html.markdown

 This takes a relative path (like "assets/test.yml") to a .yml file and returns a map, when run from the top level of the project.
 So that's the first half of the problem solved.

-Unfortunately, writing the XML was not going to be quite so simple, because a) we needed to join multiple YAML files into a single XML file, and because we only need a part of each, and the nesting of the eventual XML file is going to be slightly different than the nesting of the YAML file.
+Unfortunately, writing the XML was not going to be quite so simple, because we needed to join multiple YAML files into a single XML file, and because we only need a part of each, and the nesting of the eventual XML file is going to be slightly different than the nesting of the YAML file.

 All of which leads to this code: